JMOriggi/Multi-Object-Tracking-Kalman-Filter/README.md

 ![Alt text](/git-docs/bats_app.JPG )

 - Cells tracking: The process is pretty much the same as bats and we use multitracking.
-However, since cells do not leave the frame, we cannot really lose their track in that way but for the occlusion frames, we estimate the position of the cells using a random coordinate generator.
+However, since cells do not moves linearly, we estimate the next position of the cells using a random coordinate generator.

 ![Alt text](/git-docs/cells_app.JPG )